 #12daysoftomsbeard is a conceptual art project engaged in by Carolyn (Me) and Tom Winkelmann as part of our annual Christmas tradition.
 This is a young tradition for us, having been recently practiced for only the second year in a row.

-The activity was inspired by several things.
-I have a long history of engaging in conceptual art through Mail Art, the ‘zine scene, and various art experiments involving photography, handmade books, ephemeral art installations, Pop Art, Dadaism, and more.
-Tom was being teased about his beard last year by his family, so I decided it would be fun to show up at Christmas Day celebrations with colorful paper circles and squares with a few collage elements on them and writing implements.
-I invited family members, many who I know like to paint and color, to use pens and markers to add to the paper pieces, which I then clipped to Tom’s beard with mini paper clips.
-Then I took photos for Instagram and posted one each day for 12 days, with the hashtag #12daysoftomsbeard.
+Tom has been letting his beard grow more often and is frequently teased about his beard by his family.
+Last year I decided it would be fun to turn the teasing into humor and art so I showed up at Christmas Day celebrations with colorful paper circles and squares with a few collage elements on them and writing implements for family members to color and draw on to put in Tom’s beard to take pictures of.
 The idea for hanging paper or art items from a beard is not original with me, there are people who use their beards as mini art galleries and vehicles for Christmas decorations.

 II.
 Environmental Analysis